 Investigate a German SIM card for your mobile (called a handy).
 If you’re going to be making a lot of calls within Germany, it will be much cheaper.

-As from January 2103, you need one licence for all the devices – radio, TV, internet – in your home, and only one person in the household has to be registered.
-You can apply for a licence online.
-You can find more information on television and radio channels and the required licence in Germany.
+As of January 2103, you need one license for all the devices – radio, TV, internet – in your home, and only one person in the household has to be registered.
+You can apply for a license online.
+You can find more information on television and radio in Germany.